 Social and Behavioral Sciences Ph.D.

-The Ph.D. in Social and Behavioral Sciences (SBS) curriculum centers on the application of social and behavioral science research methods to solve contemporary health problems and advance health equity.
+The Ph.D. in Social and Behavioral Sciences (SBS) curriculum centers on the application of social and behavioral science research methods to solve contemporary health problems and advance health and well-being for all.

-• Critically evaluate social drivers of health and develop strategies for improving health equity
+• Critically evaluate social drivers of health and develop strategies for improving health and well-being for all

 • Recommend and apply community-engaged principles in research design